Fraud Blocker

 Most insurance plans will cover 53-60 minute sessions for both individual and couples therapy.
 Ideally, couples therapy is 90-110 minutes a session, but it will depend on your therapist, your schedule, and the limitations of your insurance (if you are using insurance).

 How often will I come to therapy?
+How long will it take?

 For individual therapy, the most typical answer to this question is 1 hour per week.
 For couples therapy, the answer is usually 1-2 hours per week (a combination of meeting together and separately) in the first couple months, and then reduced significantly as progress is made.
 We want to make a difference, and we know that we need you to be invested in order to change patterns in your relationship.
 Sometimes schedules or insurance limit options, which then will also impact results.
 For couples with very minor problems, or couples with very severe problems a less or more intense format will be recommended.